|4 Months Prior to starting the Internship

 - Complete most of the required paralegal curriculum courses including Legal Research, and obtain a “C” or better.
 Also, if students have completed Legal Writing, they must obtain a “C” or better.

 - Attend Paralegal Internship information meeting one semester prior to internship.
-Meetings are held in late September for Spring interns, mid- February for Summer interns, and mid- April for Fall interns.
-Watch for date and times on the paralegal webpage under Paralegal Events.
+Meetings are held in early-October for Spring interns, mid- February for Summer interns, and mid- April for Fall interns.
+Watch for date and times on the paralegal web page under Paralegal Events.
 Bring a draft cover letter, resume and Degree Audit Report (DARS) to the meeting.

 - Disability Services Accommodations: It is the policy and practice of Inver Hills Community College to create inclusive learning environments, and provide students with disabilities reasonable accommodations so they have equal access to participate in educational programs, activities, and services.
 If there are aspects of the instruction or design of this course that result in barriers to your inclusion as a student, please notify the Director as soon as possible.
 For further support, and to arrange specific reasonable accommodations, students are encouraged to contact: